DMA-AE Series User's Manual

 Servo Tuning

 This peripheral is a closed-loop positioning servo system.
 It continuously monitors and corrects its position via the linear encoder.
 As with any servo system, the behaviour is dependent on the controller tuning.
 The DMA-AE, when paired with a compatible Zaber controller, such as an X-MCC series Universal Motor Controller, will be appropriately tuned out of the box with settings that are optimized for regular use under a light load.
 However, as with any closed-loop feedback system, the device performance is load-dependent, and conditions significantly outside of the intended operating range have the potential for reduced performance or instability.
 Thus, if operation with large or unconventional dynamic loads is desired, or if the application demands specific performance characteristics, it may be necessary to tune the servo parameters.
 This may be conveniently done by using Zaber Launcher's Servo Tuner App, or Zaber Motion Library's ServoTuner API.
+Additional settings that control the closed-loop behaviour of the product are described in the Zaber ASCII Protocol Manual.
+It is important to ensure that the chosen servo tuning parameters provide sufficient stability margin for the system that is being driven.

 Tip: Because servo devices continuously monitor and correct position, it is necessary to specify how accurate and stable the final position must be at the end of the movement.
 Criteria required for the controller to report IDLE status after movement are specified using the cloop.settle.tolerance and cloop.settle.period settings.
 For applications requiring utmost precision, you may want to specify a smaller tolerance and longer period.
 Note that there is a direct, inverse relationship between settling time and cloop.settle.tolerance, and the controller may never report IDLE status if the tolerance is too small.